bas-suckling/markup-parser/README.md

 - An opening tag is represented by enclosed angle brackets and contains exactly one uppercase letter, e.g., `<B>`, `<A>`, `<S>`.
 - A corresponding closing tag will be the same letter preceded by the symbol `/`, e.g., `</B>`, `</A>`, `</S>`.
+- Tags can be nested, but cannot be closed out of order.
+A closing tag must correspond to the most recently opened tag.

 ## Functionality